-Turmeric is a bright orange-yellow spice made from the dried rhizome of turmeric plant.
+Sporting a brilliant bright gold hue, turmeric is made from the dried rhizome (rootstalk) of the turmeric plant.
 It has been used for millennia in Middle Eastern and South Asian cooking.
-It’s also used in Ayurvedic and Chinese medicine, for its alleged anti-inflammatory and anti-oxidant properties.
+It’s also used in Ayurvedic and Chinese medicine, for its alleged anti-inflammatory, antimicrobial antiviral, and antioxidant properties.
 Today, turmeric has attracted the attention of cancer researchers for its possible anti-cancer properties.

-All ground spices, turmeric included, have a limited shelf life, after which they lose volatile oils, and with them flavor and nutritional value.
-It’s best to replace them every six months or so.
+All ground spices, turmeric included, have a limited shelf life, after which they lose volatile oils, and with the flavor and nutritional value.
+It’s best to replace them every six months.
 Be careful when handling turmeric.
 One of its traditional uses is as a cloth dye, so it can leave permanent stains if it gets on your clothes.

-Try roasting cauliflower with turmeric and coconut oil for Cook for your Life’s simple and easy, Spicy Oven Roasted Cauliflower.
-Cruciferous vegetables like cauliflower will add extra cancer fighting value to your meal.
-It can also be used as the main seasoning ingredient in warming winter recipes such as Cook For Your Life’s Moroccan Style Chickpea and Chard Stew or our Turmeric Latkes.
+Try roasting cauliflower with turmeric and coconut oil in our simple and easy Spicy Oven Roasted Cauliflower.
+Cruciferous vegetables like cauliflower will add extra cancer-fighting value to your meal.